 Cuisine

-The cuisine of the Philippines, like so many areas of Philippine culture, is tightly coupled with the history, geography, and climate mixed together with about 120 different ethnic groups, each with their own local customs and history.
-It is an integral part of local art and culture.
-Being the second largest tropical island archipelago in the world, the cuisine reflects this.
-Seafood of course is a major component, but local fruits such as bananas, mangoes, durian, pineapple, jackfruit, papaya, guava, avacado, coconut, rambutan, and pomegranate are widely used and consumed.
+The cuisine of the Philippines closely intertwines with the nation’s history, geography, climate, and the diverse traditions of approximately 120 ethnic groups, each contributing unique customs and history.
+It forms a vital part of local art and culture.
+As the second largest tropical island archipelago in the world, the cuisine showcases this diversity.
+Seafood plays a major role, while local fruits like bananas, mangoes, durian, pineapple, jackfruit, papaya, guava, avocado, coconut, rambutan, and pomegranate feature prominently in dishes and daily consumption.

-Philippine cuisine has been strongly influenced by foreign foods brought in from traders and later immigrants.
+Philippine cuisine actively blends foreign foods introduced by traders and later immigrants.
 Some of the most notable are Malay, Chinese, Spanish, Mexican and American.
 The merging of the numerous indigenous foods with foreign influences results in what some refer to as the original fusion cuisine.

 Marine Ecosystems / Diving and Snorkeling